-3.0 Monitoring Programs
+3.0 MONITORING PROGRAMS

 There are five operational sampling and monitoring programs that generate data used to fulfill regulatory commitments and requirements for monitoring.
-Table 3.1 list these programs and the parameters they monitor.
-These operational sampling and monitoring programs, their responsible organizations, related PA parameters, and screening decisions are shown in Table 3.2 along with the frequency of measurement for each program.
+These programs are the Geotechnical Monitoring Program, Groundwater Monitoring Program, Delaware Basin Drilling Surveillance Program, Subsidence Monitoring Program and the WIPP Waste Information System (WWIS).
+Table 3.1 list these programs, identifies the parameters they monitor, the frequency of measurement, the related PA parameters, and the screening decisions related to each program.